 - Children take responsibility.

-- Reflection Area and Worry Box – to voice any concerns in any aspect of school life.
+- Worry Box – to voice any concerns in any aspect of school life.

-- Friday celebration worship, children nominate peers who they believe deserve whole school recognition.
+- Friday celebration assembly, children nominate peers who they believe deserve whole school recognition.

 - Children are involved in the staff recruitment process.